Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Either Free or Premium will work.

 If you have a Free account, prepare to do _a lot_ of clicking.
-For Free accounts, Wabbajack will open one browers tab at a time, for you to manually download each mod.
+For Free accounts, Wabbajack will open one-brower-tab-at-a-time, for you to manually download each mod.
+200 mods = 200 tabs to click through.

 Premium accounts will click once to download all of the Nexus mods, and download them at a higher speed.